Variance (accounting)

-In budgeting (or management accounting in general), a variance is the difference between a budgeted, planned, or standard cost and the actual amount incurred/sold.
+In budgeting, and management accounting in general, a variance is the difference between a budgeted, planned, or standard cost and the actual amount incurred/sold.
 Variances can be computed for both costs and revenues.

 The concept of variance is intrinsically connected with planned and actual results and effects of the difference between those two on the performance of the entity or company.

 Types of variances

 Variances can be divided according to their effect or nature of the underlying amounts.

 When effect of variance is concerned, there are two types of variances: